amanzi/amanzi/doc/input_spec/AmanziInputSpec-v2.1-draft.rst

       Optional Elements: NONE
   </checkpoint>

 The *base_filename* element contain the text component of the how the checkpoint files will be named.
 The *base_filename* is appended with an index number to indicate the seqential order of the checkpoint files.
 The *num_digits* elements indicates how many digits to use for the index. (*EIB NOTE* - verify if this is sequence index or interation id)  Final the *cycle_macro* element indicates the previously defined cycle_macro to be used to determin the frequency at which to write the checkpoint files.
+See the about NOTE about specifing a file location other than the current working directory.

 Example: